BruceXSK/BruceXSK.github.io/_pages/about.md

 Hello!
 My name is Shikuan Xie.
 I am a third-year Master's student at [Visual, Sensing and Intelligent System Laboratory](http://www.vsislab.com/), School of Control Science and Engineering of Shandong University(SDU), advised by Prof. Wei Zhang.
 My research interest mainly lies in robotics and deep learning.
-Currently I'm working on robot perception (especially based on LiDAR) and navigation.
+I'm currently working on robot perception (especially based on LiDAR) and navigation.

 # Education